-Necessity often leads to invention, and that’s true of Check This Out general construction and management firm in Baltimore, MD.
+Necessity often leads to invention, and that’s true of next page general construction and management firm in Baltimore, MD.

 When company founder, Robert (Bob) Kinsley, was a college student, he originally founded a lawn grading business.
 In 1960, when poor seasonal weather hurt that business, Kinsley and a friend went into the concrete business instead.
 Not exactly a natural transition, but a great business decision.

 And Kinsley kept experimenting with his business plan.
 That same year he and another friend took on a homebuilding project as an “extracurricular activity.”
 Three years later, in 1963, Bob formalized the company as “Robert A. Kinsley, Contractor” and then incorporated the company in 1967 as Robert A. Kinsley Inc., as a subcontracting firm in the concrete trade.
 Two years later, site work, paving and utility installation services were added to complement Kinsley’s expertise in flat and structural concrete construction.
 Then in the 1970’s, the company entered the general contracting market while retaining its own tradespeople and continuing to self-perform many major project tasks.

 As the company’s capabilities have expanded and progressed, so has its list of services.
 Kinsley now consists of seven divisions focusing on specific areas of the construction industry, serving the Mid-Atlantic region.
 Seventy percent of its work comes from repeat clients.